SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/azure-event-hubs/event-hub-cloud-to-cloud-source-migration.md

 ### 2. **via Creating new event hub namespaces**

-If you want to create a new event hub namespace, see steps 1 to steps 3 in the [Prerequisites](/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework-azure-event-hubs-source//#prerequisites) section.
+If you want to create a new event hub namespace, see step 1 to step 3 in the [Prerequisites](/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/azure-event-hubs/azure-event-hubs-source/#prerequisites) section.
 The advantage of using this strategy is you can simply delete the resource group where the ARM template was earlier deployed.
 This assumes you haven’t created any additional resources in the same resource group.

 ::: note
 You have to first find out what all log types are exported to your event hub and recreate the diagnostic settings for the Azure services.
 Thus, we recommend creating new diagnostic settings for newer namespaces so that we can delete the older ones after verifying the new collection works without any latency.